pcm720/nhddl/README.md

 `udpbd_ip` flag takes priority over `IPCONFIG.DAT`.

+Make sure to set the IP address in Neutrino config files (as of Neutrino 1.6.0, `config/bsd-udpbd.toml`).
+Consult Neutrino documentation for more details.

 #### iLink

 To skip all other devices, `mode: ilink` must be present in `nhddl.yaml`.